 (a) Request.
-A party may serve on another party no later than 30 days before the end of the discovery period - written requests that the other party admit, for purposes of the pending action only, the truth of any matter within the scope of discovery, including:
+A party may serve on another party written requests that the other party admit, for purposes of the pending action only, the truth of any matter within the scope of discovery, including:

-(1) statements of opinion or of fact or of the application of law to factfacts, the application of law to fact, or opinions about either, or; and
+(1) facts, the application of law to fact, or opinions about either; and

-(2) the genuineness of any described documents-served with the request or otherwise made available for inspection and copying.
+(2) the genuineness of any described documents.

 (b) Number.
-Unless otherwise stipulated or ordered by the court, a party may serve on any other party no more than 15 written requests for admissions in a Level 1 case or 25 written requests for admissions in Level 2 or Level 3 cases, including all discrete subparts, but excluding requests asking a party only to identify or authenticate specific documents.
+Unless otherwise stipulated or ordered by the court, a party may serve on any other party no more than 15 written requests for admissions in a Level 1 case or 25 written requests for admissions in a Level 1 case or 25 written requests for admissions in Level 2 or Level 3 cases, including all discrete subparts, but excluding requests asking a party only to identify or authenticate specific documents.